alectries/ezepi/README.md

 1. It may not work as intended in all circumstances, because testing has been minimal.
-2. It will frequently spit out warnings you cannot solve by cleaning up your own code.
+2. It will sometimes spit out warnings you cannot solve by cleaning up your own code (on odds ratio commands in particular).
-3. There are no backend checks (yet) to ensure you are using ezepi correctly; you may get errors from packages ezepi uses (probably dplyr) or the function may appear to run correctly but yield uninterpretable or otherwise useless results.
+3. Some backend checks have been added (as of `0.0.2`) to ensure proper usage.
+However, you may still get error messages from underlying packages, such as dplyr.
 4.  ezepi is light on features because more will be added later.
 5. It is not finished, and thus it is not up to modern standards of development.